George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 - Values and beliefs: Social justice and sustainability

-- Favorite channels: Email, Instagram, publisher websites
+- Favorite channels: Email, Instagram, publisher websites, social media platforms

 - Preferred types of content: blog posts, newsletters, push notifications